predatorq/dqn-atari-breakout/README.md

 # dqn_and_improve
-This project is modified from https://gitee.com/goluke/dqn-breakout based on my opinionated styles of coding.
+This project is modified from https://gitee.com/goluke/dqn-breakout.

 This project is a midterm assignment for reinforcement learning in SYSU.